GoogleCloudPlatform/java-docs-samples/memorystore/valkey/session/GUIDE.md

 # Building a Session Management Service on Google Cloud using Valkey, Spring Boot, and PostgreSQL

 Session management is a crucial part of modern web applications, ensuring that user interactions remain consistent and secure across multiple requests.
-This guide outlines how to create a session management system using Spring Boot, PostgreSQL, and Valkey (or Memorystore on GCP).
+This guide outlines how to create a session management system using Spring Boot, PostgreSQL, and Valkey (or Memorystore) on GCP.
 By using a caching layer, the application can efficiently manage user sessions while reducing database load and ensuring scalability.

 ## Why Session Management Matters